 Growth Comparison Statistics

-Since 2014, Microsoft has focused on its SaaS business, and business is great.
-They have grown from a $380B (market cap) to a greater than $800B company in just four years.
+Since 2014, Microsoft has focused on its SaaS business, and business is great!
+They have grown from a $380B (market cap) to a greater than $1.5 trillion-dollar company in just six years.
 Most of that growth is attributable to their Business Platform.
 Some of the more popular components of the platform include:

-- Microsoft Azure Cloud – growing at a staggering 75% growth rate
+- Microsoft Azure Business Cloud – growing at a staggering 75% growth rate

 - Artificial Intelligence (AI) – Microsoft AI and Research has 8,000+ employees working every day to make easy AI available to everyone.
-(No other company is doing more to improve its AI functionality than Microsoft.)
+(No other company is doing more to make AI easier than Microsoft.
+No other company is investing more in AI than Microsoft.)

 - Microsoft BOT Service – provides an integrated environment that enables you to build, connect, test, deploy, and manage intelligent bots – all from one place.
 This initiative alone has over 300,000 developers working with it to continually improve your experience.

-Microsoft makes many acquisitions each year, and over ¾ of them directly benefit the Dynamics business platform.
+Microsoft makes many acquisitions each year, and over ¾ of them directly benefit the Microsoft Business Platform.

 Like Microsoft, Salesforce has also grown and is doing a fantastic job.
-It’s gone from a $60B (market cap) to a $155B company in just 4 years.
+It’s gone from a $60b (market cap) to a $225b company in just 6 years.
 They, too, have also acquired a few companies.
-Some of Salesforce’s notable acquisitions include:
+Some of Salesforce’s notable acquisitions include

 - Heroku – In 2010 they added this platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.